benser1/blog-rails-final/notes.md

   - Can login with facebook
     - Find out how to display first name after logged in
-    - Maybe create facebook comment field?
-      - prob not.

   - Add login with Github

-  - Add an Admin
-    - Can do anything to any post / comment
-    - Create a checkbox for Admins in edit form
-      - This is assuming they signed in the FB
-        - Maybe write an if / else statement to check this

-  - Add Author name to posts on index page

-  - Not letting me be signed out and view posts

   - See if we can require a passcode when someone clicks on admin checkbox